FAdy-200/problem_solving/README.md

 # Problem Solving Repository

 This repository contains my solutions for various programming problems I have solved through out the years across different websites such as LeetCode, HackerRank, and Codeforces.
-The majority of these solutions are implemented in Python, newer solutions will be in C++.
+The majority of these solutions are implemented in Python, I plan to implement more solutions in C++.

 ## Structure

-Each problem solution is contained within its own file named after the problem's number or it's full name.
+Each problem's solution is contained within its own file named after the problem's number or it's full name.

-If applicable the file will have the problem link commented as the first line.
+If applicable the file will have the problem's link commented as the first line.

 ### Folders